 - The Palace of Versailles is open from 9am to 5.30pm (6.30pm in high season).

-- The Estate of Trianon are open from 12 noon to 5.30pm (6.30pm in high season).
+- The Estate of Trianon is open from 12 noon to 5.30pm (6.30pm in high season).

-- The gardens are open from 8am to 6pm (8.30pm in high season).
+- The Gardens are open from 8am to 6pm (8.30pm in high season).

 - The Park is open from 8am to 6pm (7am to 8.30pm in high season).